DanielZambelli/jest-environment-selenium-webdriver/README.md

 # Jest Selenium Environment
-Automated testing in Chrome, Edge, Firefox using Jest, Selenium and Docker.
+Automated testing in Chrome, Edge, Firefox using Jest and Selenium.

 ## Install
 ```